hexagontk/hexagon/hexagon_site/pages/index.md

 [Clean Architecture] or [Ports and Adapters Architecture]).
 Its design principles also fit into this architecture.

-[^1]: Except the Core module that contains a set of utilities like serialization and dependency injection.
+[^1]: Except the Core module that contains a set of utilities like serialization and logging utilities.
 However, some of these capacities can be replaced by other third party libraries.

 [The HTTP server]: /port_http_server
 [The HTTP client]: /port_http_client